First-order Phase Transition interpretation of PTA signal produces solar-mass Black Holes: INTRODUCTION

 \section{INTRODUCTION}

 By measuring cross-correlations in the arrival times of pulses emitted by rotating neutron stars, Pulsar Timing Arrays (PTAs) have been established as a mean to detect nano-Hertz (nHz) frequency Gravitational Waves (GW).
-In 2020, a common low-frequency noise has been identified in the datasets of the NANOGrav \cite{NANOGrav:2020spf}, EPTA \cite{Chen:2021rqp}, PPTA \cite{Goncharov:2021oub} and IPTA \cite{Antoniadis:2022pcn} which combines data from the former and therefore provides the largest data release to date.
+In 2020, a common low-frequency noise has been identified in the datasets of NANOGrav \cite{NANOGrav:2020spf}, EPTA \cite{Chen:2021rqp}, and PPTA \cite{Goncharov:2021oub}, and confirmed in 2022 by IPTA \cite{Antoniadis:2022pcn} (IPTA2) which combines data from the former.
 To distinguish a GW origin from systematic effects requires timing delay correlations to have a quadrupolar dependence on the angular separation between pulsars \cite{Hellings:1983fr}.
-In June 2023, upon analysing their most recent data, the NANOGrav and the EPTA collaboration (NG15 and EPTA DR2) have found statistical evidences for such interpulsar correlations \cite{NANOGrav:2023gor,Antoniadis:2023ott}, with Bayes factors of 600 and 60 respectively.
+In June 2023, following the analysis of their most recent data, the collaborative efforts of NANOGrav, EPTA and PPTA (NG15, EPTA2 and PPTA3) have identified compelling statistical evidence for such interpulsar correlations \cite{NANOGrav:2023gor,Antoniadis:2023ott,Reardon:2023gzh}, with Bayes factors of 600, 60, and 11, respectively.
 The primary expected source of GWs at low frequencies is believed to be from supermassive black holes binaries (SMBH) \cite{Sesana:2013wja,Kelley:2017lek,Chen:2018znx}.
 The stochastic GW background (SGWB) inferred from PTA data corresponds to the upper limit of the astrophysical predicted interval, see Fig.~\ref{fig:1stOPT_trapeze}.
-Recent studies suggest the possibility of SMBH binaries being slightly more massive and more numerous than initially anticipated \cite{Middleton:2020asl,Casey-Clyde:2021xro,NANOGrav:2023hfp,Antoniadis:2023xlr}.
+This could suggest that SMBH binaries are slightly more massive and more numerous than initially anticipated \cite{Middleton:2020asl,Casey-Clyde:2021xro,NANOGrav:2023hfp,Antoniadis:2023xlr}.
 Alternatively, the PTA SGWB might originate from new physics taking place in the early universe \cite{NANOGrav:2023hvm,Antoniadis:2023xlr,Madge:2023cak,Figueroa:2023zhu}.
 The last hypothesis however comes with its own set of challenges.
 For instance, ascribing the SGWB to inflation necessitates unnaturally large values for the spectral tilt $n_t \simeq 1.8$ and a low reheating temperature $T_{\rm reh} \lesssim 10~\rm GeV$ \cite{Vagnozzi:2023lwo}.
-GW induced by a Gaussian spectrum of curvature perturbation would results in excessive PBHs production \cite{Dandoy:2023jot,Franciolini:2023pbf}, same for a SGWB produced from domain wall annihilation \cite{Gouttenoire:2023ftk}.
+GW induced by a Gaussian spectrum of curvature perturbation would results in excessive PBHs production \cite{Chen:2019xse,Dandoy:2023jot,Franciolini:2023pbf}.
 A SGWB resulting from PBH mergers would not align with structure formation \cite{Gouttenoire:2023nzr,Depta:2023qst}.
 A cosmic strings network, when arising from a global symmetry is excluded by Big-Bang Nucleosynthesis (BBN) \cite{Gorghetto:2021fsn,Chang:2021afa,Dror:2021nyr,Servant:2023mwt}, while when arising from a local symmetry is not favoured by the Bayesian analysis \cite{NANOGrav:2023hvm,Ellis:2023tsl}.
-To evade BBN bound, a first-order phase transition (1stOPT) sourcing PTA signal would necessitate the latent heat to be released dominantly to the Standard Model, e.g. \cite{Ratzinger:2020koh,NANOGrav:2021flc,Bai:2021ibt,Bringmann:2023opz,NANOGrav:2023hvm,Antoniadis:2023xlr,Madge:2023cak,Figueroa:2023zhu}
+To evade BBN bound, a first-order phase transition (1stOPT) sourcing PTA signal would necessitate the latent heat to be released dominantly to the Standard Model (SM), e.g. \cite{Ratzinger:2020koh,NANOGrav:2021flc,Bai:2021ibt,Bringmann:2023opz,NANOGrav:2023hvm,Antoniadis:2023xlr,Madge:2023cak,Figueroa:2023zhu}.
+Interestingly however, the 1stOPT interpretation of PTA SGWB requires a reheating temperature around the scale of QCD confinement $100$ $\rm MeV$, with a rather low completion rate $\beta/H \lesssim 12$ and a large latent heat fraction $\alpha \gtrsim 0.5$ \cite{NANOGrav:2023hvm}.
+This overlaps with the region where 1stOPT have been recently found to produce PBHs in observable amount \cite{Gouttenoire:2023naa}.
+The PBH prior has been omitted in all previous analysis of the 1stOPT interpretation of PTA data \cite{Ratzinger:2020koh,NANOGrav:2021flc,Bai:2021ibt,Bringmann:2023opz,NANOGrav:2023hvm,Antoniadis:2023xlr,Madge:2023cak,Figueroa:2023zhu,Nakai:2020oit,Addazi:2020zcj,Moore:2021ibq,Li:2021qer,Brandenburg:2021tmp,RoperPol:2022iel,Fujikura:2023lkn,Addazi:2023jvg,Xiao:2023dbb,Ghosh:2023aum,Yang:2023qlf,Athron:2023mer}.
+Similarly, domain wall networks annihilating into SM degrees of freedom are credible early-universe interpretation of the PTA signal associated with the production of of multi-solar-mass PBHs \cite{Gouttenoire:2023ftk,Gouttenoire:2023gbn}.